Say goodbye to all your spare time and dig up your old CD of Fergie's debut solo album because Club Penguin is back.

 The massively popular multiplayer online game was relaunched earlier this week, and it already has 6 million "Registered Penguins," according to its official Twitter account.
 Club Penguin was first made public in 2005 and rose to peak popularity in 2007 when Disney acquired it and it became Disney's Club Penguin with millions of users.
 In 2011, the website celebrated its 150 million users by launching an app, but interest faded by 2017 and the online game was shuttered.

-Club Penguin Online is a virtual world where players live as penguins, earning coins to decorate their igloos, buy puffle pets, and date their classmates.
-You could earn bragging rights at school when you got kicked out of the game for swearing, a policy that, in 2020, is very much still in place.
+Club Penguin Online is a private gaming server inspired by the original Disney game.
+It's a virtual world where players live as penguins, earning coins to decorate their igloos, "buy" puffle pets, and date their classmates.
+Back in the day, you could earn bragging rights at school when you got kicked out of the game for swearing, a policy that, in 2020, is very much still in place.

 The virtual world was layered with games that took you ice-fishing and sled-racing.
 You could work at a pizzeria or as a spy.
 And if you were deeply committed, you begged your parents to pay for a Club Penguin Membership, which cost about five dollars a month.